ktrappe/daisy/README.md

 users on your server.

 ###### Samtools, Bedtools
+Daisy requires the old `0.1.19 samtools release` (due to parameter changes in more recent smatools versions).
 To install Samtools and Bedtools, please follow the installation guides given on http://samtools.sourceforge.net/ and